Best Business Bank Accounts With Overdraft in the UK (2026)

 Most businesses dip in and out.
 You pay interest only on what you use, not the full limit.
 A one-week £5,000 gap on a 15% EAR facility costs roughly £14.

-At 50 outbound payments a month, you’re paying £10–£20 in transfer fees alone on top of the monthly account charge.
+At 50 outbound payments a month, that is £10 to £20 in transfer fees alone on a traditional account, on top of the monthly charge.
 We checked current pricing pages to confirm these figures.

 Arrangement and Renewal Fees